18th-century artists were observers of two unmistakable yet emotional changes on the planet, the French Revolution and the Age of Enlightenment.

 William Blake was brought into the world on November 28, 1757, in London, where he carried on with his entire life, even got his long term care at the end of it.
 Blake is best recognized as one of the best English painters, writers, and printmakers.

 He is respected as one of the premier figures of the Romantic development, regardless of his absence of basic achievement while he lived.
+He knew how to read the technical animation of body movement and put that into his pieces.
 Blake was a perceptive Christian with solid threats toward the Church of England and coordinated religion.
 His works ooze enthusiasm for the creative mind.
 Blake delighted in investigating otherworldly and profound imagery in his specialty.

 Blake was long-lasting companions with Thomas Paine and was for a period propelled by the American and French unrests.
 He later dismissed quite a bit of his thinking during this period.

-His later works kept on showing profound philosophical and otherworldly topics joined with contemporary analysis.
+His later works kept on showing profound philosophical and otherworldly topics joined with contemporary analysis that is today studied during omt training.
 Despite his overall lack of clarity while alive, he is presently viewed as one of the most imaginative craftsmen ever.
 He passed on August 12, 1827.

 J.M.W.
-Turner was an English Romantic painter who is generally respected for his scenes, marine artistic creations, and watercolor work.
+Turner was an English Romantic painter who is generally respected for his scenes, marine artistic creations, watercolor work, and painting.
 Turner’s style is brimming with sensational tones that pass on profound feeling and contemplation.

 Brought into the world on April 23, 1775, Turner passed by William during his life.
 His London family was lower-working class and he would battle with destitution until the finish of his life.
 While he never hitched, he had two little girls with his servant, which made a lot of public contention.